mathewlowry/myhub-gpt/MyHub on the ATmosphere.md

 * *(optionally, top left)* integrated inboxes for protocols (email, RSS; etc.), although stand-alone tools already exist
 * *(top centre)* the rest of the private content pipeline (reading queue, thinking tool), built into the MyHub Editor
-	* note: we'll use private atproto data spaces, as this allows Friends-only collaboration
+	* note: we'll use [private atproto spaces](https://atproto.com/blog/atproto-spaces-alpha), as this allows Friends-only collaboration
 * *(top right)* a marketplace where users can choose a variety of site types (Hubs, blogs, newsletters, wikis, etc.), and through which developers and designers can sell site types and designs.
 * *(bottom right)* to source the content from, and write to, the user's PDS, and so publish content onto the Atmosphere using [standard.site](https://standard.site/) - an Atmosphere lexicon for longform content
 	* note: in this way these sites can be interconnected with other sites and other ATProto apps (see Connection 2, below).